 The best time to visit Armenia is April, May, June and September.
 July and August can be very hot and winters are harsh with temperatures dropping sharply.

 Yerevan is a modern capital with a buzzing cafe culture.
-Key highlights include the Erebuni Fortress and Museum, the colorful local market, the Cathedral of St. Gregory, Zvartnots Temple located at the heart of the Armenian Orthodox Church, the genocide memorial and the national Gallery of Armenia.
+Key highlights include the colorful local market, the Cathedral of St. Gregory, Zvartnots Temple located at the heart of the Armenian Orthodox Church, the genocide memorial and the national Gallery of Armenia.

 A day trip out of town will take you to the astonishing pagan temple at Garni, and the UNESCO Geghard monastery.
 To the south and east of the city is Kotayk offering wonderful views of Mt.
 Ararat (in Turkey – border crossings are not possible), wine tasting at Areni and the peaceful setting of Noravank, possibly the most beautiful monastery in Armenia.
 Also in this area is the mythical sounding Karahunj with a Stonehenge like monument that dates back 7,500 years, therefore out-dating Britain’s Stonehenge by some 3,000 years!